crycode-de/mcp-can-boot/README.md

 * Correctly handled disabling of the watchdog at startup to prevent bootloader loops when using the watchdog in the main application
 * Use Extended Frame Format (EFF, default) or Standard Frame Format (SFF) CAN-IDs
 * Very low impact on active CAN systems which enables to flash MCUs in active networks
+* Optional automatic detection of the used bitrate on the CAN bus

 ## Currently supported AVR controllers